100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Limited circuit expansion

-Suitable for small homes
+Suitable for a small home or older homes with lower electrical demands

 Supports high-load appliances